 If you have applied for Social Security disability benefits and been denied, you can request a reconsideration.
 To do so, you must fill out Form SSA-561 and turn it in.
+A SSA-561 form is titled Request for Consideration and you will not be able to appeal your decision without filing one out.

 If you didn’t have a Social Security disability lawyer working with you on your initial claim, now would be a good time to contact one.
 A Social Security lawyer can often look over your claim and figure out what needs to be stated differently, or what additional evidence is needed before the SSA can approve your claim.